Check running services on Linux

 $ sudo service httpd status httpd is stopped

 If a service isn’t running, you can use the

 service command to start it.
 The

 $ sudo service httpd start Starting httpd: [ OK ]

-If the application can’t be started, the system reports the failure and usually shows a message explaining the reason.
+If the application can’t be started, the system reports the failure and usually displays a message that indicates the cause of the problem.

 $ sudo service httpd start Starting httpd: (98)Address already in use: make_sock: could not bind to address [::]:80 (98)Address already in use: make_sock: could not bind to address 0.0.0.0:80 no listening sockets available, shutting down Unable to open logs [FAILED]